weweb-assets/ww-openstreetmap-leaflet/AI.md

 }
 ```

-### ⚠️ CRITICAL: Variable Data Format Requirements

 **EXTREMELY IMPORTANT:** The variable data referenced in the configuration above MUST EXACTLY match the format shown in the examples below.
 For instance:

-- The variable `variables['b0bf44f7-f0a4-44b0-abe9-a65019b80c0a']` (markers) MUST contain an array of objects with ALL the properties shown in the Markers Variable Example below.
+- The variable `variables['b0bf44f7-f0a4-44b0-abe9-a65019b80c0a']` (markers) MUST contain an array of objects with ALL the properties needed.
-- The variable `variables['89d75e62-d069-4861-b08d-17a46b96ec33']` (circles) MUST contain an array of objects with ALL the properties shown in the Circles Variable Example below.
+- The variable `variables['89d75e62-d069-4861-b08d-17a46b96ec33']` (circles) MUST contain an array of objects with ALL the properties needed.
-- The variable `variables['c3e7a2d8-f5b1-42e9-9a83-87c6149b31c9']` (polygons) MUST contain an array of objects with ALL the properties shown in the Polygons Variable Example below.
+- The variable `variables['c3e7a2d8-f5b1-42e9-9a83-87c6149b31c9']` (polygons) MUST contain an array of objects with ALL the properties needed.

 If the data in your variables does not exactly match these formats, with all required properties and correct property names, **the component will silently fail to render the map elements without any error messages**.
 This mapping between the variable binding and the data format is PRIMORDIAL for the component to function correctly.

 ### Required Data Structure

-Your variables must contain data with properties that exactly match your field mappings.
+So, your variables must contain data with properties that exactly match your field mappings.
 Below are comprehensive examples including ALL required properties:

 #### Markers Variable Example